 If you're ready to scale your business, marketing automation tools should become your new best friends.
 One of the key functions of Chatfuel is to help you grow on autopilot, so incorporating Zapier will only supercharge this process.

 If you're ready to get started with chatbot marketing and automation, sign up for a free Chatfuel account today.
-Get familiar with the platform and validate your concept, then upgrade to Pro to reach more users and enjoy extra perks (like priority support, unlimited users, and access to our exclusive Pro Community).
+Get familiar with the platform and validate your concept, then upgrade to Pro to reach more users and enjoy extra perks (like priority support and no user limits).
 Happy automating! 🤖